alukosdev/ccsp/guidance/apec-privacy-framework.md

 IX.
 Accountability

 !!!
-The Information Privacy Principles should be viewed and interpreted as a whole rather than looking at particular principles in isolation as there is a close inter-relationship.
+The Information Privacy Principles should be viewed and interpreted as a whole rather than looking at particular principles in isolation as there is a close interrelationship.
 !!!

 === Part IV: Implementation